T

 landmark

-Tokyo's oldest temple, with a vibrant Nakamise-dori market leading to the main hall.
-Experience traditional Buddhist culture and pick up souvenirs.
+Tokyo's oldest temple, famous for its vibrant Nakamise-dori market leading to the main hall and five-story pagoda.
+Experience traditional Japanese temple architecture and soak in the spiritual atmosphere.

-• Try some traditional snacks from the market stalls.
+• Try some local snacks from the market stalls.

 2. Midday